reci-plan/capstone/README.md

-📝 `NOTE` Use this template repo to initialize the contents of your group's capstone repo project.
-As you work on your assignment over the course of the week, update the appropriate repo deliverables.
-All project planning should be included in the planning directory. (🚫 Remove this paragraph before submitting your assignment.)

 # SITE Capstone Project

 SITE Course Year: **2021**

 Cohort: **CourseHero**

-Team Member Names:**Maritza Padilla, Andrew Lee, Ann Wang**
+Team Member Names: **Maritza Padilla, Andrew Lee, Ann Wang**

 Mentors Names: **Lisa Felten, Thinh Vu, Varun Patel**

 ## Project Overview

-Add a quick summary of what your project theme and objectives are.
+To provide a place where working people can quickly and easily access inexpensive recipes that align with their needs, as well as plan out meals using a random recipe generator specific to their inputted criteria.

 Deployment Website: **Add Link to Deployed Project**